ENG-Mazri/cli-ifcjs/README.md

 ## Usage

--In the command line enter `cli-ifcjs`
+- In the command line enter `cli-ifcjs`
--build the application `npm run build`
+- build the application `npm run build`
--watch changes `npm run watch`
+- watch changes `npm run watch`
--if you're using VS Code, run the Live server to display this web application on your browser.
+- if you're using VS Code, run the Live server to display this web application on your browser.

 ### More features will be added soon...